eev38/eev38.github.io/Research.md

 ![alt text](/assets/img/IMG_3264.HEIC "Image of glabrous A. thaliana accession from Italy")

-    ### The ecological role of trichome dimorphism
+## The ecological role of trichome dimorphism

-    Test